Chippewa Cree

-The Chippewa Cree Tribe (Officially in ᐅᒋᐻᐤ ᓀᐃᔭᐤ) is a Native American tribe on the Rocky Boy's Reservation in Montana who are descendants of Cree who migrated south from Canada and Chippewa (Ojibwe) who moved west from the Turtle Mountains in North Dakota in the late 19th century.
-The two different peoples spoke related but distinct Algonquian languages.
-They are federally recognized as the Chippewa Cree Indians of the Rocky Boy's Reservation.
+The Chippewa Cree Indians of the Rocky Boy's Reservation (Officially in ᐅᒋᐻᐤ ᓀᐃᔭᐤ) is a federally recognized Native American tribe on the Rocky Boy's Reservation in Montana.
+They who are descendants of Cree and Métis who migrated south from Canada and Chippewa (Ojibwe) who moved west from the Turtle Mountains in North Dakota in the late 19th century.

+The different peoples spoke related but distinct Algonquian languages.

 This tribe is the southernmost Cree tribe in North America.

 Rocky Boy's Indian Reservation is located in Hill and Chouteau counties in northeastern Montana, about 40 mi from the Canada–United States border.
 It has a total land area of 171.4 sqmi, which includes extensive off-reservation trust lands.
 The population was 3,323 at the 2010 census.
-The Bureau of Indian Affairs' Labor Force Report of 2005 reported 5,656 enrolled members of the tribe.
+The Bureau of Indian Affairs' Labor Force Report of 2005 reported 5,656 enrolled citizens of the tribe.